Need suggestions on the best things to do in Lynden for a day trip or weekend getaway? Keep reading to find out what you can do in Lynden.

 Pro-tip: Overflow Taps doesn’t have a kitchen but you can have food delivered or bring from food.

 Planning a day trip or a weekend getaway and want the best things to do in Lynden?
 With so many things to do from visiting the Lynden Pioneer Museum, picking apples at Bellewood Farms, to having ice cream at Edaleen Dairy, you’ll find something to entertain and delight.
+It’s one of the few places where you can sleep in a windmill.

 What are some of your best things to do in Lynden?